jallred33/306/scheduleSpr25.md

 * texts with [C] are available via our Commons Group in the [LIBRARY](https://commons.gc.cuny.edu/groups/engl-702-spr25/library/); for other texts, either follow the link or read the book
 * important: dates, readings, and assignments are subject to change.
 The schedule on this website is our schedule: please don't rely on the original printout from the first week!
+* as of 3/3/2025, our course site remains down: I've asked for tech support and hope to resolve soon.
+Stay tuned on email for instructions about any blog posts or other assignments that require our main site, and follow this schedule in the meantime.

 ###  W1: 1/27: Introduction, requirements, assignments